 Tomato-based salsas later found competition from salsas made with fruit, corn, or black beans.
 Since the 2000s sweet salsas combining fruits with peppers like habanero, bonney peppers and datil pepper have grown in popularity.
 Salsa is used in marinades, salad dressings, stews, and cooked sauces.
 It can also be used to accompany various fish, poultry, and meat dishes.

 While jarred salsas can be good, fresh salsa is downright delicious.
 Its blend of fresh ingredients is guilt-free, except for a little extra added salt.
 One of the great things about salsa is that it is fun to make.
-Here’s a few recipes to pick from and serve at your next tailgate or backyard barbecue with friends and family.
+Here are 6 great salsa recipes to pick from and serve at your next tailgate or backyard barbecue with friends and family.

 Grill-Roasted Tomatillo Salsa